Mobility-Aware Routing and Caching: A Federated Learning Assisted Approach: Simulation Results and Analysis

-In \textbf{Fig. \ref{04}}, we evaluate the network cost of the proposed FRPL- and local caching methods.
-It can be seen that the cost of our cache placement solution, namely FRPL, is less than that of the cost of local caching.
-The figure also shows that compared to the local caching, the FRPL approach requires a lower number of iterations (communication rounds) to arrive at a given (tolerable) level of network cost.
+In \textbf{Fig. \ref{Fig:06}}, we evaluate the network cost of the proposed FRPL- and local caching methods.
+It can be seen from \textbf{Fig. \ref{Fig:06}(a)} that the cost of our cache placement solution is less than that of local caching.
+The figure also shows that, compared to the local caching, the FRPL approach requires fewer iterations to arrive at a given level of network cost.
+This is because the FRPL approach accurately learns the expected request density from the context of observed files' rating and users' features. \textbf{Fig. \ref{Fig:06}(b)} depicts the network cost of the proposed FRPL approach ($\alpha$ = 10) for distinct cache sizes.
+We assume that the caching entity (i.e., the SBS) updates its cache content every 4-hours. \textbf{Fig. \ref{Fig:06}(b)} then shows that expanding the cache from 5$\%$ to 32.5$\%$ reduces the network cost of the FRPL approach.
+The reason is that enlarging the cache size expands the solution space of problem (\ref{equ:0406014}).